lightvision-inc/yolo_utils/README.md

-# Utility scripts for YOLOv3
+# Utility scripts for YOLO

-These scripts are designed to train and validate YOLOv3 easily.
+These scripts are designed to train and validate YOLO easily.

 ## List of scripts